Judimax/peerjs-server/README.md

 ```

 ### Socketio?
-* you should not use path with socketio as socketio handles path paramters as namespaces its possible make a PR if you need it start at
+* you should not use path with socketio as socketio handles path paramters as namespaces were using peerjs as namespace for convenience to better integrate a secondary server into your main socketio server. its possible make a PR if you need it start at
 peerjs-server\src\services\socketioServer\index.ts:50

 also CORS is set to * make a PR if you know what to do